Implicit Third-Order Peer Triplets with Variable Stepsizes for Gradient-Based Solutions in Large-Scale ODE-Constrained Optimal Control: Two modified Peer triplets

-where \eqref{globFe} holds for the pulcherrima triplet \texttt{AP4o33vgi} for general grids with bounded stepsize ratios $\sigma_n\in[\underline\sigma,\bar\sigma]$ due to \eqref{supkvvg}, while for \texttt{AP4o33vsi} also smoothness $|\sigma_n-1|\le\eta h_n$ is required, see \eqref{supkvvs}.
-We note that this error bound relates the local stepsize to the local size of solution derivatives as a justification for the kind of error control discussed in the next section.
+with some constant $\mu$.
+The estimate \eqref{globFe} also holds under the weaker condition \eqref{supkvvs} for smooth grids obeying $\sigma_n=1+O(h_n)$, see \eqref{glatt}. \end{theorem} We note that the Theorem applies to the Peer triplets \texttt{AP4o33vgi}, \texttt{AP4o33vsi} with $q=s-1=3$ and that the error bound relates the local stepsize to the local size of solution derivatives as a justification for the kind of error control discussed in the next section.\\